How to Handle Money while Traveling in Peru

 - Have you heard the rumors that foreign cash and US dollars must be in perfect condtion?

 The rumors are true.
 No one knows why, not even the Peruvians!
 But in Peru, (and Bolivia) the condition of every US bill is scrutinized by everyone who accepts cash.
 This includes bank tellers, cambios (money exchange houses) and corner grocery stores.
-Here is photo that illustrate the kinds of flaws that may result in bills being rejected.
+Here is a photo that illustrate the kinds of flaws that may result in bills being rejected.
 The value of the bill is irrelevant.
 The bills on the left side of the photo have no flaws.

 - Can you use ATM machines?